-Schools are alreday receiving additional STIPS support for pupils awaiting assessment, and this has been very positively received.
+Schools are already receiving additional STIPS support for pupils awaiting assessment, and this has been very positively received.
 Currently this was being funded from existing resources, but that was not sustainable.
 Schools had valued the additional support, and increasing STIPS support could be achieved relatively swiftly compared to increasing the availability of educational psychologists.

 The Chair asked why additional STIPS support would be required if the EHCP backlog would be cleared by May and whether STIPS support for children with delayed EHCPs had been at the expense of other support for schools.
-JK commented that STIPS offered wider support, not just concentrated on the backlog.
-It future it would focus on supporting children receiving SEN Support and looking at the impact of recent changes.
+JK commented that STIPS offered wider support and did not just concentrate on the backlog.
+In future it would focus on supporting children receiving SEN Support and looking at the impact of recent changes.